siriusctrl/COMP90024-CCC-notes/README.md

         - which make them ideal for
             - parallel execution and
             - rapid scaling-up and -down
+            - Functions are free of side-effects, ephemeral, and stateless, which make them ideal for parallel execution and rapid scaling-up and -down, hence their use in FaaS
 2. Function & FaaS
     - Side effects
     - stateful & stateless
     - Synchronous/Asynchronous Functions
 3. What is Function as a Service (FaaS)?
     - FaaS is also know as Serverless computing
     - FaaS is an extreme form of microservice architecture